 Browns’ Streater out for season with neck fracture

-Schobert got hurt in the third quarter of Sunday’s 38-14 loss to the Los Angeles Chargers.
-Coach Hue Jackson said Schobert will be “down for a little while” and will be evaluated on a week-to-week basis.
+Schobert got hurt in the third quarter of Sunday’s 38-14 loss to the Los Angeles Chargers, and coach Hue Jackson said Monday he will be “down for a little while.”

 Also, Browns wide receiver Rod Streater suffered a neck fracture while covering a punt Sunday and is done for the season.
-Streater got hurt in the first quarter and his injury is the latest blow to Cleveland’s injury-depleted receiving unit.
+Streater got hurt in the first quarter in the latest blow for Cleveland’s injury-depleted receiving unit.

 The Browns said Streater is “doing well” and team doctors expect him to make a full recovery.
 Streater does not need surgery at this time.

-Willies had an operation on Monday to fix his collarbone after he broke it in practice on Friday.
+Willies had an operation Monday after he broke his collarbone during practice on Friday.
 The team remains hopeful Willies will return at some point in 2018.

 The injury situation could force the Browns to sign another wide receiver or make a trade.
 The team signed free agent Breshad Perriman on Saturday, but he did not have enough time to learn the offense and was inactive Sunday.